rivkesse/emoji-category-map/DOCUMENTATION.md

 You can see below the API reference of this module.

 ### `get(char)`
-Gets the emoji name, by providing the character.
+Gets the emoji category, by providing the character.

 #### Params
 - **String** `char`: The emoji character.